apache/nuttx/boards/arm/s32k1xx/s32k118evb/README.txt

     to support development of the architecture support.
 This is VERY much a work in progress and you should not use this configuration unless you are interested in assisting with the bring-up.

   2019-08-17:  The port is code complete.
 It compiles with no errors or
     warnings but is untested.
 Still waiting for hardware.

   2019-08-20:  I have the board and started the debug.
 However, the
     very first image that I wrote to FLASH seems to have "bricked" the board.
 I believe that the S32K118 resets into a bad state and cannot interface with the OpenSDA, effectively cutting it off from the world.
 I will continuing the bring-up using the S32K146EVB where I can run from SRAM for the initial bring-up.

+    These bring-up issues were addressed with S32K146EVB.
+It is not probably safe to try the S32K118EVB again (if I can figure out how to break into my bricked system).

 Serial Console
 ==============